isaactan/Web-Development-Guide/README.md

 3. (optional) Read this book if you're really interested - [Eloquent Javascript](http://eloquentjavascript.net/) This is a        book about JavaScript, programming, and the wonders of the digital.

 Congratulation!
 You completed your javascript foundation.

+### HTML/CSS

+After learning JavaScript, you can proceeded to learn the [fundamentals of HTML & CSS and web design through CodeSchool’s HTML & CSS learning path](https://www.codeschool.com/learn/html-css).
+The pacing is great, and their scope will give you  a stronger foundation to this.

+For an easy option you can try [Codecademy’s HTML & CSS course and still get similar results.] (https://www.codecademy.com/learn/web)

+If you are up for a challenge, Udacity’s course [Intro to HTML and CSS](https://www.udacity.com/course/intro-to-html-and-css--ud304) is far more complete, and slightly more challenging.
+Personally, this is my favourite among all.